payeezy/payeezy_direct_API/README.md

 5. Create a new Pull Request

 ## Feedback
-Payeezy IOS SDK is in active development.
-We appreciate the time you take to try it out and welcome your feedback!
+We appreciate the time you take to try out our sample code and welcome your feedback.
 Here are a few ways to get in touch:
 * [GitHub Issues](https://github.com/payeezy/payeezy/issues) - For generally applicable issues and feedback
 * support@payeezy.com - for personal support at any phase of integration